Neighborhood Karens Put Up Fake Signs Restricting Dog Movement And Dog Owners Get Their Petty Revenge

 The OP made sure to add an edit stating why dog owners got mad

-The reddit thread was upvoted 5K times with close to 200 comments.
-Some redditors wanted the OP to get photos of the funny signs before they were taken down, while some were in support of how the matter was handled.
+The Reddit thread was upvoted 5K times with close to 200 comments.
+Some Redditors wanted the OP to get photos of the funny signs before they were taken down, while others supported how the matter was handled.

 Here are a few of their comments below: